 The UK's wide range of research-intensive universities make it an excellent choice for PhD study abroad.
 However, you'll normally need a visa to study for a UK doctorate as an international student.

 PhD students are part of the UK's points-based Student Route visa system (previously known as the Tier 4 student visa).
 Gaining such a visa is not usually complicated, provided you are a genuine student and have been accepted to study at a recognised UK university.

 This page explains how the UK's student visa system works, who is eligible and how to apply.
-We've also covered recent changes for PhD students, such as the new Doctorate Extension Scheme and the plans for new two-year post-study work visa which will allow PhD students to remain in the UK for up to three years after completing a doctorate.
+We've also covered the new Graduate Route post-study work visa which will allow PhD students to remain in the UK for up to three years after completing a doctorate.

-You will need a Tier 4 visa to study in the UK if you are an international student from a country outside the EU, EEA or Switzerland.
+Most international students need a student visa to study in the UK.
 This applies to all levels of study, including undergraduate, Masters and PhD.

 You should normally apply within your home country, before travelling to the UK and beginning your doctorate.
 However, you can also apply to extend your visa if you’re already studying in the UK (for example, if you’re enrolled on a Masters programme).
 Once granted, your visa will last for the stated duration of your degree and normally allow for multiple entries into the UK.

-Some citizens of countries outside the EU, EEA or Switzerland may still be able to study in the UK without a visa.
+Some international students may still be able to study in the UK without a visa.
 This may be the case if you have been granted asylum, recognised as a refugee or have lived in the country for an exceptionally long time (long residence).

-In most of these circumstances you would already be in the UK and would therefore not be applying for a Tier 4 visa in the normal way.
+In most of these circumstances you would already be in the UK and would therefore not be applying for a student visa in the normal way.
 If in doubt about your visa status contact your prospective university, or see the comprehensive advice provided by the UK Council for International Student Affairs (UKCISA).

-As a genuine international student, you will normally have no problem applying for a Tier 4 visa, provided you can satisfy the following criteria:
+As a genuine international student, you will normally have no problem applying for a student visa, provided you can satisfy the following criteria: